 I would suggest that once a week or once a fortnight is the absolute minimum for improvement.
 Anything less than this would only just be enough for maintenance.

 Next, you need to look at your schedule or list of priorities and increase your regularity where you can.

 In the last few years, I have seen time management as purely about priority management.
 If something is more important than something else it should be done first.

 This sounds kind of obvious in theory but much harder in practice.

 Often it’s the squeaky wheel that gets the grease.
 But, here’s an important question: do you actually need to drive?

 Can you avoid greasing the wheel altogether?

 In less metaphorical terms, can you create a “not-to-do” list?
-If you can you remove low priority items from your regular routine altogether, this change will allow more time for your Spanish.
+If you can remove low priority items from your routine altogether, this change will allow more time for your Spanish.

 The main problem is that the minutiae of everyday life fills your time if you aren’t paying attention.

 If you want to perfect your regularity, you need to recognise low priority items for what they are and put your Spanish ahead.